subject='persona') and people/places grow via L5 entities with descriptions.

 L2 captures every incoming and outgoing message before the LLM streams a reply.
 This is the only write that happens on the turn's critical path.
 Latency matters here; keep it fast.

-L1 is also a write target, but only by admin edits and the onboarding bootstrap — never per-turn.
+L1 is also a write target, but only by admin edits and the onboarding bootstrap — never per-turn · never by slow_tick.

-After a session idle-closes (default 30min), a background worker pulls L2 messages and asks a small LLM to extract 0–3 events (L3).
-If the reflection gate allows, a medium LLM then reflects on recent events to produce 1–2 thoughts (L4), each with explicit filling[] evidence.
+After a session idle-closes (default 30min), a background worker pulls L2 messages and asks a small LLM to extract 0–3 events (L3) plus any new L5 entities; the same call emits a session_mood_signal that lands in L6.
+If the reflection gate allows, a medium LLM reflects to produce 1–2 thoughts (L4) with explicit filling[] evidence.
+The optional G phase then runs slow_cycle for between-session reflection — produces forward-looking expectation nodes under cool-down + token-wall + daily-cap gates.

-At assembly time, every new user message triggers: L1 read (all 5 blocks), L2 read (recent window), and an L3+L4 vector search with ranking formula:
+At assembly time, every new user message triggers: L1 read (all 3 blocks), L6 read (episodic state · 12h decay check), L2 read (recent window grouped into day buckets), L5 alias scan (find_query_entities), and an L3+L4 vector search with ranking formula:

 Nothing ever filters by channel_id (iron rule D4).